 In 2016 Edmund became director of the college’s Institute for Freedom and Community, which was established in 2014 to encourage free inquiry and meaningful debate of important political and social issues.
 He also directs the Public Affairs Conversation program.

-Edmund and his spouse, St. Olaf Associate Professor of French Jolene Barjasteh, are avid fans of the Minnesota Lynx.
+Edmund and his spouse, St. Olaf Professor of French Jolene Barjasteh, are avid fans of the Minnesota Lynx.

 - ‘Going beyond Narnia‘